-It is not proper to issue greeting cards or personal invitations by practicing members indicating their professional designation, status and qualifications etc. However, the designation "Chartered Accountant" and Registered Auditor may be used in greeting cards, invitations for marriages and religious ceremonies and any invitations for opening or inauguration of office of the members, change in office premises and change in telephone numbers.
+It is not proper to issue greeting cards or personal invitations by practicing members indicating their professional designation, status and qualifications etc. However, the designation "Chartered Accountant" and other (In case of Registered Auditor member) may be used in greeting cards, invitations for marriages and religious ceremonies and any invitations for opening or inauguration of office of the members, change in office premises and change in telephone numbers, provided that such greeting cards or invitations etc. are sent only to clients, relatives and friends of the members concerned.